revanth2802/revanth2802/README.md

 ## 📜 Publications

+- **CNN-Based CAPTCHA Recognition using Convolution Neural Networks- ML Published in *IEEE Xplore*  link: https://ieeexplore.ieee.org/document/10838000 Designed and implemented a **Convolutional Neural Network (CNN) model** for automated CAPTCHA recognition, improving authentication security by 80%.
+Utilized **TensorFlow** and **OCR techniques** for enhanced accuracy.

-- **Federated Learning-Based Solutions for Privacy and Anonymity in the Internet of Medical Things**
+- **Federated Learning-Based Solutions for Privacy and Anonymity in the Internet of Medical Things - ML**
   Published in *IRJET, Volume 10, Issue 6*

 - **Alternate Eyes for Blind - Advanced Wearable for Visually Impaired People**
   Published in *IRJET, Volume 10, Issue 6*

-- **CNN-Based CAPTCHA Recognition for Secure Authentication**
-  Published in *IEEE Xplore*
-  Designed and implemented a **Convolutional Neural Network (CNN) model** for automated CAPTCHA recognition, improving authentication security by 80%.
-Utilized **TensorFlow** and **OCR techniques** for enhanced accuracy.

 ---